James Lindsay, 26th Earl of Crawford

-James Ludovic Lindsay, 26th Earl of Crawford and 9th Earl of Balcarres, KT, FRS, FRAS (28 July 1847 – 31 January 1913) was a British astronomer, politician, ornithologist, bibliophile and philatelist.
+James Ludovic Lindsay, 26th Earl of Crawford and 9th Earl of Balcarres, KT, FRS, FRAS (28 July 1847 – 31 January 1913) was a Scottish astronomer, politician, ornithologist, bibliophile, and philatelist.
 A member of the Royal Society, Crawford was elected president of the Royal Astronomical Society in 1878.
 He was a prominent Freemason, having been initiated into Isaac Newton University Lodge at the University of Cambridge in 1866.

 Early life

 The future Earl was born at Saint-Germain-en-Laye, France on 28 July 1847, the only son of Alexander Lindsay, 25th Earl of Crawford and his wife Margaret.
 He was asthmatic and spent considerable periods at sea studying the more portable sections of the family library which had been established by his father.

 Astronomy

 Crawford was interested in astronomy from an early age.
 Along with his father, he built up a private observatory at Dun Echt, Aberdeenshire.
 He employed David Gill to equip the observatory, using the best available technology.
 Among his achievements, Gill later made the first photograph of the Great Comet of 1882, pioneering astrophotography and the mapping of the heavens.
 Crawford mounted expeditions to Cadiz in 1870, to observe the eclipse of the sun; India in 1871, to observe the eclipse of the sun; and then to Mauritius in 1874, to observe the transit of Venus.
 On the latter two expeditions Crawford employed London photographer Henry Davis, who in 1876 was appointed Crawford's personal librarian.

 Upon hearing of a threat to close down the Edinburgh Royal Observatory, in 1888 Crawford made a donation of astronomical instruments and his books on mathematics and the physical sciences from the Bibliotheca Lindesiana in order that a new observatory could be founded.
 Thanks to this donation, the new Royal Observatory, Edinburgh was opened on Blackford Hill in 1896.

 As well as much astronomical equipment, Crawford's observatory included an extensive collection of rare books, part of the Bibliotheca Lindesiana at Haigh Hall, which his father and he had accumulated till it was one of the most impressive private collections in Britain at the time.